 Four benefits of standardized delivery and offerings with Managed Cloud Services

-Not all managed cloud service vendors can deliver a standardized, consistent level of service across the globe.
+Not all managed cloud services vendors can deliver a standardized, consistent level of service across the globe.
 Some providers focus their efforts on one region.
 Others aspire to be global but must rely on third-party providers.
 Few can deliver a standardized, cost-efficient, secure cloud on a truly global scale, which is a critical consideration for multinational enterprises.